vrnetlab/vrnetlab/xrv/README.md

 docker run -d --privileged --name my-xrv-router vr-xrv
 ```
 You can run the image with `--privileged` to make use of KVM's hardware
-assisted virtualisation.
-Without which CPU emulation will be used instead.
+assisted virtualisation, without which CPU emulation will be used instead.
-Although I haven't measured I imagine `--privileged` results in a considerable
+Although I haven't measured, I imagine `--privileged` results in a considerable
 performance boost over emulation.
 Further, emulation mode hasn't been as
 thoroughly tested.